 The P*rr*tt Society is a registered one-name genealogical society for those interested in the study of the family origins of the names Perrott, Perrett, Parrett, Parrot, etc.

 Members of the Society receive the quarterly Family Notes journal and have access to the Society’s considerable research data.
 These pages are updated regularly with Society news as well as information likely to be of interest to researchers on the world-wide web.
 New members are always welcome and membership details are given on these pages.

 The P*rr*tt Society, covering all spellings of the name, was officially inaugurated in April 1984.
 The formation of the Society was a direct result of the publication by George Perrett in 1983, of his book In Search of Perretts.
-Mr Peter Perrett of Crowborogh, East Sussex was instrumental in establishing the Society.
-Peter was the Secretary for many years and still remains active in the Society as a Life Vice President.
+Mr Peter Perrett of Crowborogh, East Sussex was instrumental in establishing the Society and was the Secretary for many years.

 The aims of the Society are as follows:

 This is a sample of the information provided to members of the P*rr*tt Society in the most recent edition of Family Notes.
 Family Notes is a quarterly magazine that is distributed to society members in both printed and electronic format.
 All previous editions of the journal since 1984 are available online to society members.